 Gorillas in Rwanda and Congo live in areas that have some of the richest biodiversity in the world, with many important species found only in these areas.
 The Dian Fossey Gorilla Fund has been actively monitoring and studying many of these other animals and plants for years.
 For example, gorillas rely on certain plants for their food needs, as do many of the other animals in the forest.
 Changes in food plant availability may be one of the earliest observed responses to rapid global climate change and could potentially have serious consequences for animals.

 - Golden monkeys – the only other primate in the area

 - Bamboo and other plants – key foods for both mountain gorillas and golden monkeys

 - Amphibians and wetlands – good indicators of overall ecosystem health

 - Common bird species – a reliable sign of biodiversity

 Each year, the Fossey Fund hosts dozens of local and international researchers at Karisoke to work on a variety of research projects related to gorilla behavior and conservation.
 This includes established scientists from worldwide universities, as well as local college students getting their first experiences in the field, as they become the next generation of conservationists.
 For example, each year about 400 Rwandan students in biology and related subjects arrive at Karisoke for undergraduate and professional internships to learn about the fauna and flora of the Virunga mountains, to practice field research methods, and for close supervision and training in scientific skills, as they pursue final research projects for their bachelor’s degrees.

-More than 275 publications have come out of Karisoke Research Center to date, and many more continue to be published every year.
-This information leads not only to general scientific understanding but helps us develop the best methods for saving the gorillas and their ecosystem as well.
+More than 300 publications have come out of Karisoke Research Center to date, and many more continue to be published every year.
+This information not only leads to general scientific understanding but also helps us develop the best methods for saving the gorillas and their ecosystem as well.
 Click here to see the full list of scientific publications from Karisoke Research Center from 1967 to the present.